regmibijay/strato-dyndns/README.md

 ## Installation

-To install this tool, please download a suited version for your operating system from [releases](https://github.com/regmibijay/strato-dyndns/releases) page of this website.
+To install this tool, please download a suited version for your operating system from [releases](https://github.com/regmibijay/strato-dyndns/releases) page of github repository of this project.
 Alternatively, you can install it via pip:
 ```$ pip3 install strato-dyndns```

 ## Usage: